 MIDI for Music Teachers: Using MIDI in the Music Classroom On and Offline

-A version of this blog post is being republished in the forthcoming book, Technology for Unleashing Creativity, set for release in 2022.
+A version of this blog post is being republished in Technology for Unleashing Creativity, from Oxford University Press 2022.

 Musicians across all genres of music have heard of Musical Instrument Digital Interface (MIDI).
 What is interesting, and rather mind-boggling (to be honest), is that music teachers (myself included) trained in university classical music programs either never heard of it or have heard of it but just don’t really know what it does.
 Music educators graduating without modern musician skills and knowledge is an issue discussed in another blog post.
 Those who have had experience with making music electronically or have dabbled in a bit of recording would possess this knowledge, but mostly those training to be general music or secondary music specialists may not ever embrace this versatile computer protocol.
 Full disclosure: I only recently learned about the power of this file type and since really beginning to understand it feel rather jaded that I was not even introduced to it throughout all of my schooling either.
 The MIDI standard that we understand was invented in 1983 and is used in every genre of music-making from classical to pop, in some form, to this day.
 Now, enough of that, what is it and how can you use it in your classroom?